openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 ironic_git_folder: The folder to clone ironic to if missing, default to:
                    "{{ git_root}}/ironic.git"

+openstacksdk_git_folder: The folder to clone openstacksdk to if missing,
+                         defaults to: "{{ git_root}}/openstacksdk.git"

 shade_git_folder: The folder to clone shade to if missing, defaults to:
                   "{{ git_root}}/shade.git"

-ironicclient_git_branch: Branch to install, defaults to "master".
+ironicclient_git_branch: Branch to install, defaults to "stable/stein".

-ironic_git_branch: Branch to install, defaults to "master".
+ironic_git_branch: Branch to install, defaults to "stable/stein".

+openstacksdk_git_branch: Branch to install, defaults to "stable/stein".

-shade_git_branch: Branch to install, defaults to "master".
+shade_git_branch: Branch to install, defaults to "stable/stein".

 dib_git_branch: Branch to install, defaults to "master".

-ironicinspector_git_branch: Branch to install, defaults to "master".
+ironicinspector_git_branch: Branch to install, defaults to "stable/stein".

-ironicinspectorclient_git_branch: Branch to install, defaults to "master".
+ironicinspectorclient_git_branch: Branch to install, defaults to
+                                  "stable/stein".

-reqs_git_branch: Branch to install, defaults to "master".
+reqs_git_branch: Branch to install, defaults to "stable/stein".

-staging_drivers_git_branch: Branch to install, defaults to "master".
+staging_drivers_git_branch: Branch to install, defaults to "stable/stein".

-keystone_git_branch: Branch to install, defaults to "master".
+keystone_git_branch: Branch to install, defaults to "stable/stein".

 copy_from_local_path: Boolean value, defaults to false.
 If set to true,
                       the role will attempt to perform a filesystem copy of